Corporate use of Second Life

-Virtual worlds are 3D computer environments where each user is represented with a character – avatar.
+Virtual worlds are 3D computer environments where each user is represented with a character known as an avatar.
 Traditionally, virtual worlds have been used for entertainment.
 However, starting from approximately 2004 both corporate world and academia started to recognize business value of virtual worlds for training and education, collaboration, and marketing.
 Development and maturity of most popular virtual world – Second Life – played a significant role in corporate movement towards virtual worlds for several reasons: